ParaMongo/howtojailbreak/Apple TV/Jailbreak ATV 3.md

 ### Step 2

 Go to the `Settings` app, then under `General` select Network.
-Next, click the network you are currently on, and you should see network options come up.
-Go down to the DNS where it says `Automatic` and change it to Manual by clicking it.
+Next, click the network you are currently on, and you should see network options come up. _Now is a good idea to write down, or remember your Apple TV IP address for later._ Go down to the DNS where it says `Automatic` and change it to Manual by clicking it.

 ### Step 3